COVESA/vsomeip/documentation/vsomeipConfiguration.md

 ## 5. Shutdown

 - **shutdown_timeout** - Configures the time in milliseconds local clients wait for acknowledgement of their deregistration from the routing manager during shutdown.
-Defaults to `5000ms`.
+The default value is `5000` ms.

 <details><summary>Example of Shutdown configuration</summary>